zeenix/reveal.js/zbus.md

 Note: Turns out D-Bus is hard after all!

-D-Bus has some strange rules
+D-Bus has a few strange rules

 1. Variant's & contained value needs no alignment